i5ar/yake/README.md

 In order to run it locally, spin a web server and snap your fingers.

-## Test

-It's a small app, but if you really want to test it you can do it with ease:

-- Mocha, Chai and React Utils for BDD;
-- Selenium for automated test:

-      python tests/main.py

 ## Contribute

 Feel free pull and push.